 The Benefits of Timely Credit Card Payments

-Every now and then, you may be tempted to put off your credit card payment for a few days, especially when you're low on cash and have a bunch of other bills.
+Every now and then, you may be tempted to put off your credit card payment for a few days, especially when you're low on cash and have a bunch of other bills coming due.
 Sometimes even knowing the consequences gives you just the push you need to send your credit card payment on time.
 You can rationalize a late fee, even learn to live with a penalty rate increase, or worse, choose to suffer the credit score damage from a late payment.
 But, push those thoughts aside and instead think about the benefits of making your payment on time.